-What is Business Email Compromise (BEC)?
+What Is Business Email Compromise (BEC)?

 Business Email Compromise is a scam targeting individuals who have the ability to make payments.
-In these scams, cybercriminals gain access to an employee’s legitimate business email through social engineering or computer intrusion.
+In these scams, cyber criminals gain access to an employee’s legitimate business email through social engineering or computer intrusion.
 The criminal impersonates the employee, often a senior executive or someone who can authorize payments, and instructs other employees in the company via email to transfer funds to an account controlled by the fraudsters.
 Example:

 Best Practices to Protect Against BEC Scams